 In addition to the services Kindale provides through its residential homes and Community Living options we offer specialized programs and services that target specific needs, interests or groups.

-SERVICES TO YOUTH
+SERVICES TO CHILDREN AND YOUTH

 Our youth groups are geared towards young people with disabilities, their family members, friends and other community members.
 They are led by young individuals who schedule inclusive events that promote social interaction, fun and learning in the community.
 These groups and the events they host are open to young people on our wait list that cannot access regular programs.